dotnet/docs/docs/core/tools/using-ci-with-cli.md

 ---
-title: Using .NET Core SDK and tools in Continuous Integration (CI)
+title: Using .NET Core SDK and tools in Continuous Integration (CI) - .NET Core CLI
 description: Information on the usage of the .NET Core SDK and its tools on the build server.
 author: guardrex
-ms.author: mairaw
 ms.date: 05/18/2017
+ms.custom: seodec18
 ---
 # Using .NET Core SDK and tools in Continuous Integration (CI)

-## Overview

 This document outlines using the .NET Core SDK and its tools on a build server.
 The .NET Core toolset works both interactively, where a developer types commands at a command prompt, and automatically, where a Continuous Integration (CI) server runs a build script.
 The commands, options, inputs, and outputs are the same, and the only things you supply are a way to acquire the tooling and a system to build your app.
 This document focuses on scenarios of tool acquisition for CI with recommendations on how to design and structure your build scripts.